njustesen/botbowl/docs/gym.md

 ![botbowl Gym Feature Layers](img/gym_layers.png?raw=true "botbowl Gym Feature Layers")

-### Observation: 'state'
+### Reward
+`reward` is by default always zero.
+But we will later down discuss gym wrappers that help us define a reward function.

+### Non spatial observation
-The 'state' part of the observation contains normailized values for folliwng 50  features:
+`info['non_spatial_obs']` provides us with non-spatial observables in a numpy array with `shape=(116,)` and is divided into three parts.
+The first part is the state and contains normailized values for folliwng 50 features:

 0. 'half'
 1. 'round'